Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/contract/cooperation/shared-kernel-pattern.md

 The overlapping model couples the lifecycles of the participating bounded contexts.
 A change made to the shared model has an immediate effect on all the bounded contexts.

-Hence, to minimize the cascading effects of changes, the overlapping model should be limited, exposing only that part of the model that has to be implemented by both bounded contexts.
+Hence, to minimize the cascading effects of changes,
+The overlapping model should be limited,
+Exposing only that part of the model that has to be implemented by both bounded contexts.

 Ideally, the shared kernel will consist only of integration contracts and data structures that are intended to be passed across the bounded contexts’ boundaries.